Alexey Brodovitch: Design laboratory

 In 1933, Brodovitch added the Design Laboratory to the classes he offered.
 It was meant to be a workshop for his advanced students who wanted to experiment with all aspects of design.
 Brodovitch shared the Bauhaus belief that you needed to educate the whole individual by directing his or her attention to a variety of modern solutions in their graphic projects.
 His course description for the Design Laboratory read:

 The aim of the course is to help the student to discover his individuality, crystallize his taste, and develop his feeling for the contemporary trend by stimulating his sense of invention and perfecting his technical ability.
 The course is conducted as an experimental laboratory, inspired by the ever-changing tempo of life, discovery of new techniques, new fields of operation ... in close contact with current problems of leading magazines, department stores, advertising agencies and manufactures.
 Subjects include design, layout, type, poster, reportage, illustration, magazine make-up, package and product design, display, styling, art directing.

 The lab was split into two sections per week, one for design and one for photography.
 The workshops were immensely popular, and it was not unusual for more than sixty people to show up to his class on the first night.
-Among the photographers who attended his classes were Diane Arbus, Eve Arnold, David Attie, Richard Avedon, Harvey Lloyd, Hiro, Lisette Model, Garry Winogrand, Joel Meyerowitz and Tony Ray-Jones.
+Among the photographers who attended his classes were Diane Arbus, Eve Arnold, David Attie, Richard Avedon, Hiro, Harvey Lloyd, Joel Meyerowitz, Lisette Model, Tony Ray-Jones, Jerry Schatzberg, and Garry Winogrand.